Skip to main content

 • T1.9 (this PR): cache-key / health-registry sync regression test so future version bumps in _shared.ts cannot silently break health probes.
 No cache keys were bumped in Phase 1 because every schema addition was additive with default fallbacks on the existing resilience:score:v7 and resilience:ranking:v9 keys.

-What did not change in v1.1: the domain-weighted aggregation formula, the 5 domain structure, the 13 dimensions, the goalpost ranges, the per-dimension weights.
+What did not change in v1.1: the domain-weighted aggregation formula, the 5-domain / 13-dimension structure as of v1.1, the goalpost ranges, the per-dimension weights.
+(Phase 2 below added the Recovery domain + 6 new recovery dimensions for the current 6/19 shape and rewired domain weights; the aggregation formula itself was unchanged.)
 Phase 2 owns the structural three-pillar rebuild; v1.1 is the methodology-surface and observability lift only.

 Scorecard (v1.1 self-assessment)